Corporate Strategy

 (15) Litigation

 Since we operate our business on a global basis, we may be subject to the risk of various types of litigation (including litigation brought by our business partners) or we may file lawsuits in jurisdictions within and outside of Japan.
-If the cost to manage such litigation is significant, or if any adverse judgments are rendered with respect to any or all of those legal matters, our financial condition, operational results and cash flows may be adversely affected.
+If the cost to manage such litigation is significant, or if any adverse judgments are rendered with respect to any or all those legal matters, our financial condition, operating results and cash flows may be adversely affected.

 (16) Information Security